geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 source-atop
 ...........

-The destination is painted fully, the source only where it intersects the destination
+The destination is painted fully, the source only where it intersects the destination.

 .. list-table::
    :widths: 50 50